deepchecks/deepchecks/README.md

 </h1>

-Deepchecks is a holistic open-source solution for all of your AI & ML validation needs, enabling to thoroughly test your data and models from research to production.
+Deepchecks is a holistic open-source solution for all of your AI & ML validation needs, enabling you to thoroughly test your data and models from research to production.

 <a target="_blank" href="https://deepchecks.com/?utm_source=github.com&utm_medium=referral&utm_campaign=readme&utm_content=logo">